Oaksas/Oaksas/README.md

-- 👋 Hi, I’m @Oaksas
+- 👋 Hi, I’m Woldeamanual
-- 👀 I’m interested in cross-platform software development
 - 🌱 I’m currently learning software engineering at Addis Ababa univerisity
-- 💞️ I’m looking to collaborate on mobile and web application development
+- 👀 I’m interested in Full Stack application development
+- 💞️ I have done different projects...
+I have pinned some of them below
+- 👨🏾‍💻 I have senior level experience on Django, Node.js, React.js, Vue.js and other frameworks
+- 👨🏾‍💻 I am currently working on Machine Learnig modeling and Blockchain Technology
 - 📫 How to reach me

 LinkedIn --- www.linkedin.com/in/woldeamanual-getnet-48445119b